MENUMENU

 For water-based paints, synthetic brushes work best, for oil-based paints a natural bristle should work best.
 There are however brushes that are okay to use for both types of paint, so always check the manufacturer’s label.

 We’d always recommend buying good quality brushes.
-They last much longer than the cheaper ones (if you take care of them of course) and make painting much easier as they tend to hold the paint better and not loose bristles when painting – which can be really annoying.
-We personally have multi-purpose brushes – it just saves you buying everything twice.
+They last much longer than the cheaper ones (if you take care of them of course) and make painting much easier as they tend to hold the paint better and not lose bristles when painting – which can be really annoying.
+We personally have multi-purpose brushes – it just saves you from buying everything twice.

 As a starting point, we’d suggest having a small selection of brushes in different sizes.
 You can always add to your collection at a later date if you find you need something else.